Female infertility

 Female infertility refers to infertility in women, which is the inability to conceive after sexual intercourse.
-It affects an estimated 48 million women, globally.
+In 2021, it affected an estimated 110 million women globally.
+This represents an increase of 84.44% in prevalence since 1990, and is expected to continue to rise.
+Increases reflect structural aging in populations and the impact of risk factors such as delayed childbearing age, occupational stress, and environmental pollution.

-Female infertility varies widely by region.
-The highest rates of female infertility are found in Eastern Europe and South Central Asia, followed by South Asia, Sub-Saharan Africa, and Middle East and North Africa.
-Female infertility rates are lowest in East Asia and Latin America.
+Female infertility varies widely by region, with elevated risks in areas of high-medium sociodemographic index (SDI).
+It affects one in seven couples in developed countries and one in four in developing countries.
+Regions such as North Africa and the Middle East display high rates of primary infertility but low rates of secondary infertility while Central and Eastern Europe and Central Asia show lower incidence of primary infertility and higher prevalence of secondary infertility.

-Fertility is affected by a variety of factors, including hormones, nutritional status, disease, and malformations of the uterus.
+Fertility is affected by a variety of factors, including malformations of the uterus, hormones, disease, nutritional status, and pollution.
 Infertility affects women from around the world, and the social stigmas affecting infertile women may vary from region to region.

 Cause

-Causes or factors of female infertility can basically be classified regarding whether they are acquired or genetic disorder, or strictly by location.
+Causes or factors of female infertility can be classified based on whether they are acquired or genetic, and by location.

 Although factors of female infertility can be classified as either acquired or genetic, female infertility is usually more or less a combination of nature and nurture.
-Also, the presence of any single risk factor of female infertility (such as smoking, mentioned further below) does not necessarily cause infertility, and even if a woman is definitely infertile, the infertility cannot definitely be blamed on any single risk factor even if the risk factor is (or has been) present.
+Also, the presence of any single risk factor of female infertility (such as smoking) does not necessarily cause infertility, and even if a woman is definitely infertile, the infertility cannot definitely be blamed on any single risk factor even if that risk factor is (or has been) present.